wasny0ps/Network-Notes/1x4 - Software Defined Networking/README.md

 ### Advantages of SDN

-- The network is programmable and hence can easily be modified via the controller rather than individual switches.
+- The network is **programmable** and hence can **easily be modified via the controller rather than individual switches**.
-- Switch hardware becomes cheaper since each switch only needs a data plane.
+- **Switch hardware becomes cheaper** since each switch only needs a data plane.
 - Hardware is abstracted, hence applications can be written on top of the controller independent of the switch vendor.
-- Provides better security since the controller can monitor traffic and deploy security policies.
+- Provides better security since the controller can **monitor traffic** and **deploy security policies**.
 For example, if the controller detects suspicious activity in network traffic, it can reroute or drop the packets.

 ### Disadvantages of SDN

-- The central dependency of the network means a single point of failure, i.e. if the controller gets corrupted, the entire network will be affected.
+- The central dependency of the network means a **single point of failure**, if the controller gets corrupted, the entire network will be affected.
-- The use of SDN on large scale is not properly defined and explored.
+- The use of SDN **on large scale is not properly defined and explored**.

 ## Difference Between SDN & Traditional Networking